 1) The inevitable envy in many corners of the music scene, with Maiden’s surprise-hit debut album and high profile tours with Judas Priest and KISS.

 2) The fading magic of the once-irresistible NWOBHM scene, fabricated though the slogan was, and the ensuing ego battles between people invested in it.

 3) The possibly unavoidable comparisons to the punkish energy of the debut album, which was now being replaced with something more powerful, sophisticated, and ambitious.

-As a result, Killers received a critical mauling.
+As a result Killers got a mauling, particularly in their home country.
 Only Malcolm Dome would give it a positive review in the UK, in Record Mirror, and says “it was almost inevitable that Maiden would start picking up bad reviews. […] And it’s a shame, because Killers was a great album.”